SinTan1729/chhoto-url/README.md

 - Backend written in Rust using [Actix](https://actix.rs/), frontend written in plain HTML and vanilla JS, using [Pure CSS](https://purecss.io/) for styling.
+- Uses very basic authentication using a provided password.
+It's not encrypted in transport.
+  I  recommend using something like [Nginx Proxy Manager](https://nginxproxymanager.com/) to encrypt the connection by SSL.

 # Bloat that will not be implemented
 - Tracking or spying of any kind.
 The only logs that still exist are